-For system design, TAS5825P needs one 3.3-V or 1.8-V digital supply and another power-stage supply.
+For system design, TAS5825M needs a 3.3-V or 1.8-V supply in addition to the (typical) 12 V or 24 V powerstage supply.
 Two internal voltage regulators provide good voltage levels for the gate drive circuitry and internal circuitry.
 The external pins are provided only as a connection point for off-chip bypass capacitors to filter the supply.
 Connecting external circuitry to these regulator outputs can result in reduced performance and damage to the device.
 Additionally, all circuitry requiring a floating voltage supply, that is, the high-side gate drive, is accommodated by built-in bootstrap circuitry requiring only a few external capacitors.
 To provide good electrical and acoustical characteristics, the PWM signal path for the output stage is designed as identical, independent half-bridges.
 For this reason, each half-bridge has separate bootstrap pins (BST x).
 The gate drive voltages (GVDD) are derived from the PVDD voltage.
-Special attention must be paid to placing all decoupling capacitors as close to their associated pins as possible.
+Special attention needs to be paid to placing all decoupling capacitors as close to their associated pins as possible.
 In general, inductance between the power-supply pins and decoupling capacitors must be avoided.
 For a properly functioning bootstrap circuit, a small ceramic capacitor must be connected from each bootstrap pin (BST x) to the power-stage output pin (OUT x).
-When the powerstage output is low, the bootstrap capacitor is charged through an internal diode connected between the gatedrive regulator output pin (GVDD) and the bootstrap pin.
+When the power-stage output is low, the bootstrap capacitor is charged through an internal diode connected between the gate-drive regulator output pin (GVDD) and the bootstrap pin.
 When the power-stage output is high, the bootstrap capacitor potential is shifted above the output potential and thus provides a good voltage supply for the high-side gate driver.